 Developing the Why, How, What of Mercari design

 We first worked with all key stakeholders from the Product, Marketing, Customer Service and Leadership teams to develop Mercari’s design strategy.
-Paul ran internal workshops to gather opinion, insight and feedback from everyone involved.
+We ran internal workshops to gather opinion, insight and feedback from everyone involved.
 All stakeholders were encouraged to champion their areas of the business so that we could test what worked and what didn’t.
 This meant stakeholders brought insight from problems that needed to be solved such as what happens when a user’s experience goes right as well as more visual tasks like colour and photography.

 Everyone was already helping each other to understand the value of design and branding consistency – as this is how a user would eventually experience the brand.